treestryder/powershell_module_workdayapi/README.md

     Install-Module -Name WorkdayApi

-Alternatively:

-* Download the files.
-* Execute the script Install-WorkdayModule.ps1

 ## Fine Print ##
 Please use with caution.
 This module could cause baldness, could warp time and space, could kill your puppy or, could do nothing at all.
 I am sharing what I am using as a starting point for a community developed solution.